 It may be difficult for some students to earn the 4% by participating in research because some of you might not be on campus regularly or there may not be many on-line studies available.
 Also, some studies require that you meet certain criteria in order to participate (for example, a study might request bilingual people only).
 If that's the case, there is an alternative that you should seriously consider - the "Paper Stream Alternative".
-For this alternative, you must analyse a published psychology research article that will be assigned to you by the URPP office after you notify them of your preference for this option.
-You can earn up to 4% but the actual grade that you will receive will depend upon the quality of your paper.
+For this alternative, you must analyze a published psychology research report and this will be assigned to you by the URPP office after you notify them of your preference for this option.
+If your paper is acceptable, you will earn 4% of your final grade.

-IMPORTANT: If you choose this option, you must notify URPP (urpp@yorku.ca) of your choice by May 19.
+IMPORTANT: If you choose this option, you must notify URPP (urpp@yorku.ca) of your choice by Sept.
+30!!!!